SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/MySql/README.md

-﻿# MySql Connector Sample App - MySqlConnection ASP.NET Core sample app illustrating how to use [Steeltoe MySql Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.MySql) for connecting to a MySql service on CloudFoundry using [Connector/NET - 7.0.x](https://dev.mysql.com/downloads/connector/net/).
+﻿# MySql Connector Sample App - MySqlConnection ASP.NET Core sample app illustrating how to use [Steeltoe MySql Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.MySql) for connecting to a MySql service on CloudFoundry.
 This specific sample illustrates how to use a `MySqlConnection` to issue commands to the bound database.
 There is also an additional samples which illustrate how to use EF6 and EFCore.

 # Pre-requisites - CloudFoundry

-1. Installed Pivotal CloudFoundry 1.7+
+1. Installed Pivotal CloudFoundry
-2. Optional - Installed DiegoWindows support (Greenhouse)
+2. Optional - Installed Windows support (Greenhouse)
 3. Installed MySql CloudFoundry service
 4. Install .NET Core SDK